1. Health Hub

 6) Lemon balm

-Confusingly, lemon balm is actually an herb in the mint family.
-Lemon balm essential oils contain antioxidants that may combat the herpes virus.
+Lemon balm is an herb in the mint family.
+Its essential oils contain antioxidants that may combat the herpes virus.
 Applying lemon balm gel or essential oil to an outbreak can help soothe symptoms and encourage healing.
-More research is needed to fully determine how effective lemon balm is as a cold sore treatment.
+However, more research is needed to fully determine how effective lemon balm is as a cold sore treatment.

 Once infected with the herpes simplex 1 virus (HSV-1), you will carry it for the rest of your life.
 While the underlying cause of cold sores cannot be cured, you can use preventative measures to help reduce the risk of an outbreak.